pcubillos/repack/README.md

 # repack
 Re-pack and Compress Line-transition Data for Ratiative-tranfer Calculations

 This code identifies the strong lines that dominate the spectrum from the large-majority of weaker lines.
-The code returns a binary file with the strong lines (wavenumber, gf, Elow, and isotope ID), and an ascii file with the combined opacity of the weaker lines compressed into a cross-section file as function of wavenumber and temperature.
+The code returns a binary line-by-line (LBL) file with the strong lines info (wavenumber, Elow, gf, and isotope ID), and an ascii file with the combined contribution of the weaker lines compressed into a continuum extinction coefficient (in cm-1 amagat-1) as function of wavenumber and temperature.

 ### Table of Contents
 * [Team Members](#team-members)